Louce/portfolio-1/src/TUTORIAL.md

 Projects.displayName = 'ProjectsSection';
 ```

+**[PRESENTER]:**
-Look how clean that is!
-This component is now a "container" component.
-Its only job is to manage state (`selectedProject`) and compose its smaller children.
-This architecture is clean, maintainable, and incredibly easy to reason about.
+"Look how clean that is!
+This component is now a 'container' component.
+Its only job is to manage state and compose its smaller children.
+This architecture is clean, maintainable, and incredibly easy to reason about."

 ---

-### [CHAPTER] (24:00) Part 4: The "Wow" Factor - Integrating Genkit AI
+### **(22:00) Chapter 5: The "Wow" Factor - AI-Powered Analysis**

-**[On Screen: VS Code is focused on `src/ai/flows/review-feedback-flow.ts`.]**
+**[ON-SCREEN: Show the file `src/ai/flows/review-feedback-flow.ts`.]**

+**[PRESENTER]:**
-"Okay, our portfolio is already looking incredible.
-But what if we could add a truly standout feature?
-Let's add some AI.

-We have a Feedback section in our app.
-Right now, it just collects feedback from users and stores it in their browser's local storage.
-We can take it to the next level by adding a button that allows the portfolio owner to get an instant AI-powered analysis of any piece of feedback.
+"Our portfolio is already looking incredible.
+But let's add a truly standout feature: AI.
+We have a Feedback section that lets users leave comments.
+We're going to add a button that allows the portfolio owner to get an instant AI-powered analysis of that feedback.
+We'll use **Genkit**, Google's open-source framework for building with generative AI."

-Using Google's **Genkit**, an open-source framework for building with generative AI, we can add a server-side AI flow.
-Let's open the file at **`src/ai/flows/review-feedback-flow.ts`**.
-Let me show you the code.

-**[On Screen: Display the full code for `review-feedback-flow.ts`.]**
+**[PRESENTER]:**
+"Let's look at the AI flow, defined in **`src/ai/flows/review-feedback-flow.ts`**.
+This is a server-side file, which is critical for security."

+**[ON-SCREEN: Briefly scroll through `src/ai/flows/review-feedback-flow.ts`.]**

 ```typescript
 'use server';